altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 'M::Must be a memory...'
 ~She felt the soft sponge of the grass, it was perfect~ ~There was another door closing~
-*She looked back up*
+*She looked back up.
-*Rossin was following the Martha that had stormed out* "M::Rossin!"
+Rossin was following the Martha that had stormed out* "M::Rossin!"
 ~He looked briefly startled, almost like waking up from a dream~ *He walked across the yard to where she lay*